mabdinur/starterprojectspring/README.md

 ## Setup for Section 1 and Section 2

 Add the dependencies below to enable OpenTelemetry in FirstService and SecondService.
 The Jaeger and LoggerExporter packages are recommended but not required for this section.
+As of May 2020, only JaegerExporter and LoggingExporter are supported by opentelemetry-java.
+These OpenTelemetry exporters are used to track traces on different platforms.
+Feel free to use whatever exporter you are most comfortable with.

 ### Maven